dell/omnia/docs/source/Troubleshooting/FAQ.rst

     * PXE boot the target node manually.
     * Duplicate node objects (identified by service tag) will be deleted automatically.
 To manually delete node objects, use ``utils/delete_node.yml``.

-⦾ What to do if user login fails when accessing a cluster node:
+⦾ **What to do if user login fails when accessing a cluster node?**

 .. image:: ../images/UserLoginError.png